decentraland/documentation/content/creator/sdk7/programming-patterns/async-functions.md

 - When retrieving data from a REST API
 - When performing a transaction on the blockchain

+{{< hint warning >}}
-> Note: Keep in mind that several frames of your scene might be rendered before the task finishes executing.
+**📔 Note**   Keep in mind that several frames of your scene might be rendered before the task finishes executing.
 Make sure your scene's code is flexible enough to handle the in-between scenarios while the asynchronous task is being completed.
+{{< /hint >}}

 ## Run an async function